commercialhaskell/stack/doc/install_and_upgrade.md

 There is also a [Debian
 package](https://packages.debian.org/search?keywords=haskell-stack&searchon=names&suite=all&section=all)
-for Stretch and up, but the distribution's Stack version lags behind, so running `stack upgrade` is recommended after installing it.
+for Stretch and up, but the distribution's Stack version lags behind, so running `stack upgrade --binary-only` is recommended after installing it.
+For older stack versions which do not support `--binary-only`, just `stack upgrade` may work too.

 ## <a name="centos"></a>CentOS / Red Hat / Amazon Linux